CrowdStrike/falcon-windows-host-recovery/README.md

 Build your own bootable image files to automate the recovery of Windows hosts affected by the recent [Falcon Content Update](https://www.crowdstrike.com/falcon-content-update-remediation-and-guidance-hub/).

-There are two bootable image types available.
-Use the ISO image that best suits your needs.
+There are two types of bootable images available - use the ISO image that best suits your needs.

 - **CSPERecovery** - This image uses Windows PE to remove the impacted Channel File 291 with minimal user interaction.
   - If the volume has BitLocker Encryption, the bootable image will prompt for the BitLocker Recovery Key before performing the automated remediation.